2005 National League Division Series: Game 1

 It was a matchup between Jake Peavy and eventual 2005 Cy Young Award winner Chris Carpenter.
 In the bottom of the first, Jim Edmonds's one-out solo home run put the Cardinals up 1–0.
 Then in the bottom of the third, Peavy's control slipped away as a bases-loaded wild pitch and a two-run single by Reggie Sanders gave the Cards a 4–0 lead.
 However, Sanders would provide more offense with a grand slam in the fifth.
 That would make the score 8–0 and give Sanders six RBIs in the game.
 The Padres would not go quietly, though.
 They would scratch out a run in the seventh on a sacrifice fly by Khalil Greene off Brad Thompson after a leadoff double and single, then one more on a home run by Eric Young in the eighth off Randy Flores.
 After the Padres put runners on the corners in the ninth off Cal Eldred, Jason Isringhausen came on to close the deal.
 Yet, after Young's groundout scored a run, four consecutive hits with two outs, two of which by Mark Loretta and Brian Giles, made the score 8–5 and loaded the bases with the go-ahead run at the plate.
 Ramón Hernández did not deliver as he struck out to end the game.
+It was later known that Peavy was pitching with a broken rib, which may have affected his effectiveness.